canorve/CluSex/README.md

 of the first Sextractor Run.
-Later, it adds the objects of the second Sextractor Run with the following condition: The object center must not be inside within the ellipse of the objects of the first run.
+Later, it adds the objects of the second Sextractor Run with the following condition: The object center of the second run must not be inside within the ellipse of the objects of the first run.

-To make pysex works properly, the first run must be configurated with a low deblend number and high SNR, and the second run with a high deblend number and low SNR (check manual for details to how to do this).
+To make pysex works properly, the first run must be configurated with a low deblend number and high SNR, and,  on the other hand, the second run with a high deblend number and low SNR (check manual for details to how to do this).